 I popped back into the camera view and hit PLAYBACK – at this point I noted a VERY DIM timeline and the ability on one page to move around various times where movement was noted.
 Up to this point there was only one “lit up” area on the timeline so I figured now was a good time to get dinner….
 I ended up watching an episode of “Jack Ryan” in another room (over Wifi – which incidentally confirms my WiFi was working just fine throughout this testing).

 On my return I checked the APP to find a continuous recording area from around 8:20pm to 9:30pm.
 The APP was of course picking up on my movements as I write this but I would have expected to see two separate highlighted areas showing my movements before dinner and now.

 If you look back over several other cameras I’ve reviewed, some of them have lists of recordings – others have an active timeline, often under “Event History Timeline”.
 The events are clearly marked.
-Up to now the Momax does not compare well.
-On full screen the actual time slots are a lot more clear but I’m still not seeing separation of my before and after dinner/movie movement.
+Up to now the Momax does not compare well on that front.
+On full screen the actual time slots are a lot more clear but I’m still not seeing separation of my “before and after dinner” movie movement.
 Nothing in the room was moving in my absense.

 Afterwards (5 minutes later) I went back to the APP – still “Retrieving video stream”.
 I backed out to the main MOMAX page and tried again.
 “Retrieving video stream?” this time only seconds before the live video came back.

 So now, before abandoning the camera I went off to look at settings – RECORDING MODE was set to NON-STOP – I changed that to EVENT recording.
 Surely that should be the DEFAULT setting?